Draws are still proceeding, despite the pandemic. However, processing times are much, much slower as a result of the pandemic.

 If you are planning immigrating to Canada, or changing your status to permanent, you are most likely using or going to be using Express Entry, the way skilled workers immigrate to Canada.
 This page contains the current distribution of CRS scores in the Express Entry pool.
 Find your range below and see how many candidates you are competing with.

-The majority of candidates in the pool have scores under 400 points, but no draw cut-off for all candidates has been lower than 400 points, and there hasn't been a cut-off lower than 430 points in a draw open to all candidates since May of 2017 (that's nearly three years ago now).
+The majority of candidates in the pool have scores under 400 points, but no draw cut-off for all candidates has been lower than 400 points, and there hasn't been a cut-off lower than 430 points in a draw open to all candidates since May of 2017 (that's over three years ago now).

 So basically, if there are at least 3,000 candidates in the pool with scores higher than your own, you need a better score.
 You owe it to yourself to figure out how you get more than 450 points.
 See this page for an in-depth explanation of how the score is calculated.
 See these other articles on how to improve your CRS score so you get an Invitation to Apply (ITA).